Village of Overton and Overton Cemetery, Official Home Page

 Directions to Overton:

 From I-20, take the Minden exit south, and go only 1/10 mile on highway 371 and take a right onto Webster Parish Road 1107(Tom Crichton Road).
-Proceed 0.6 mile down the gravel road and one can find Overton.

 All of the north part of the cemetery was destroyed by construction crews in 1959 as I-20 was being built.

-Some of the older Minden residents, including Herman Ratcliff, recall that the landscape was rolling hills with no excavation markings as late as the mid 1950s (Cemetery).
+Some of the older Minden residents, including Herman Ratcliff, recalled that the landscape was rolling hills with no excavation markings as late as the mid 1950s (Cemetery).
 There were excavations and diggings around 1929-30.
 Harold Barrett grew up in the area on Sibley Road and he says that work did not involve the cemetery.

 There were many residents of Overton who were buried in the old cemetery but their graves were destroyed by I-20 excavation in 1958-59.
 A replacement fence and gate were put around the cemetery in the late 1950’s and still stands today.